 I honestly don’t think in my mind that it is attention seeking, it is something that is used to raise awareness for multiple diseases invisible illnesses important this is important.
 Every disease no matter how big or how small or how many people are affected by it they are all important.
 Every single person living is important.
 So why is it that instead of building each other up return each other down?
 Please think the next time you think about Rolling your eyes at someone’s post, commenting negatively, or view someone is attention seeking, simply think this, what if it was you sick with an invisible disease?
 What do you still post that negative comment

-It’s easy to say if I was the one that was sick I wouldn’t be negative, talk about it, posting it online.
-I would probably still continue to work full-time and do everything that I love because no Disease could slow me down.
+If I was not sick I would probably still continue to work full-time and do everything that I love because no Disease could slow me down.
 In actuality you have no idea how you would deal with something until you were truly faced with it.
 It is easy for any of us to say how we would behave in any situation.

 Speaking from the point of you that I am speaking from I have had eight diagnosis of disease, each time there is something new diagnosed I go through the grieving process again.
 This is a natural thing allow yourself time to grieve.
 I have had people comment that I am broken as a person.
 I may be missing two organs but that does not make me broken.
 I am woman a sister, daughter, wife, and will never be a mother.
 My path I have excepted it.
 I have excepted my journey is differentiated from other people’s .
 Have you excepted your path?
 Have you excepted your own journey?

-In my opinion, I support people posting online about their struggles with chronic illness, genetic illness, mental illness, invisible illness, genetic illness, and any sort of illness.
-If we do not talk to one another and connect, how can we get better mentally?
+I am a big supporter of people posting online about their struggles with chronic illness, mental illness, invisible illness, genetic illness, sharing is caring, just as much as listening is loving.
 Hope is something I will always have no matter how sick I get.

 I believe that it vital to raise awareness for rare and complex diseases.
 If you are advocating to raise awareness keep it up, you can do this.
 You are a fighter.
 Let’s make a difference together.
 It’s like Ghandi said, “you must be the change you wish to see in the world.”

 I am truly lucky and blessed to be living life now.
-I survived cancer, I fight EDS, POTS, MCAS, perniosis, Raynaud’s, pancreatitis, jaundice, a bleed, and I will never give up hope.
+I survived cancer, I fight EDS, POTS, MCAS, perniosis, Raynaud’s, pancreatitis, jaundice, leisons, dysmotility, and I will never give up hope.

 I truly have hope that collective voices can make a difference.
 Sharing your story is important not only for you but for others.
 Warriors and fighters of rare illness you are not alone.
 Us rarities need to stick together.